 Old Dominion University Nurse Anesthetist Program was last reviewed 10/2014.
 The next review will be on 10/2024.

 Pass Rate for CRNA Boards at Old Dominion University School of Nursing

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

-Virginia CRNA salaries are about the same as the national average and range from $140k to $160k.
+Virginia CRNA salaries are about the same as the national average, at $180,120.

 Frequently Asked Questions